Respond to abnormal activity detected by ONTAP ARP

 event log show -message-name callhome.arw.activity.seen

-Generate an attack report and note the output location:
+Generate an attack report and specify where to save it:

 security anti-ransomware volume attack generate-report -vserver vs0 -volume vol1 -dest-path vs0:vol1